pnnl/tesp/examples/capabilities/ercot/README.rst

-# TESP Models for DSO+T Study
+TESP Models for DSO+T Study

-Copyright (c) 2018-2022, Battelle Memorial Institute

 These files implement 8-bus and 200-bus models of ERCOT for the FY19 DSO+T study.
 The bulk system generation and loads were developed from public